slior/race-game/memory-bank/activeContext.md

-# Active Context: Project Finalization
+# Active Context: Project Robustness and Documentation

 The main development phase is complete.
 The core game engine, state management, and a fully interactive UI layer have been implemented and integrated.
-The game is now feature-complete and playable.
+A recent phase of intensive bug fixing has significantly improved the stability and correctness of the game's rule enforcement.
+The game is now feature-complete and stable.

 ## Current Goal
-The focus has shifted from feature development to project finalization.
+The focus is on project finalization.
 This involves ensuring the project is well-documented and robust.

 ## Next Steps
 1.  **Documentation**: Write comprehensive user and developer guides to ensure the project is understandable and maintainable.